Rehabilitation of the Pasig River: Pasig River Esplanade

+In June, 2024, Marcos Jr. officially opened the Eplanade's Pasig River Urban Development Showcase Area (PRUDP), Phase 2 1C, a 250-meter stretch that connects Jones Bridge to Plaza Mexico at Magallanes Drive.
+Located behind the Manila Central Post Office, it features a 250 meters by three-meter wide boardwalk with a roof deck and bike lane from Plaza Mexico to Fort Santiago.

 Estero de Paco

 During its early years, the Paco Market, which sits along the edge of the Estero de Paco, was a bustling center of commerce and culture.
 Local fisherman were able to take their day's catch directly from the ocean down the Pasig River to Estero de Paco, which is one of its largest tributaries.
 This provided the ability for many locals to gain their livelihoods from the clean waters of the Estero de Paco and Pasig River.

 After WWII, when the Pasig River began to become polluted, the Estero de Paco was not able to escape the pollution.
 The Paco Market was neglected for years and was eventually overrun by thieves, drugs, and filth.
 The market vendors neglected the Estero de Paco and threw all their garbage and waste into it.
 As happened with the Pasig River and the rest of its tributaries, squatters moved to the sides of the Estero de Paco, further deteriorating the water quality.

 Over a 10-month period, the Paco market and Estero de Paco have been revived into a cleaner, more organized market and a clean tributary flowing into the Pasig.
 The garbage and also silt from sewage sludge in the estero was removed by the River Warriors and through dredging.
 The River Warriors clean the estero with small nets and ensure that no more garbage is being placed there.

 All squatters along the shores of the tributary were relocated to Laguna, Philippines.
 They were given affordable housing options and livelihood training for their move.
 The shore of the estero now have vetiver grass growing to prevent erosion.
 Coco Coir has been mixed with a helpful bacteria to decompose garbage left in the estero and to treat the waste water and sludge.
 Air is being pumped in so that the water can sustain life and fish can be placed back in the estero.

 The Paco market has now been refurbished to be environmentally sustainable.
 A center was created inside the market to provide education to the locals about the rehabilitation efforts.
 The market has natural lighting and no air-conditioning to conserve energy.
 All vendors are charged rent to ensure that the market is able to sustain itself but not enough to cause a burden.
 The market sells products produced by the relocated squatters providing a source of income for those people.